sevagh/freemusicdemixer.com/web/_posts/2025-03-09-Audio-to-sheet-music.md

 ### Quality Matters

 Many tools out there claim high-fidelity separation, but you may end up with muddy artifacts or hints of other instruments leaking in.
-We leverage a refined machine learning model to deliver crisp, clear stems—often beating major competitors, especially for drums and bass.
+We leverage a refined machine learning model to deliver crisp, clear stems — often beating major competitors, especially for drums and bass.
 High-quality stems directly translate to better transcriptions when converting **MP3 to MIDI** or **audio to sheet music**.

 {% include admonitions.html
     type="tip"
     title="We Prioritize Quality"
-    content="Read [some of](/announcements/2024/02/17/Pro-site-launch#latest-research) our [many blog posts](/announcements/2024/12/23/Piano-guitar-quality-efficiency) that describe how we are constantly refining our algorithms and models to deliver the best results"
+    content="Read [some of](/announcements/2024/02/17/Pro-site-launch#latest-research) our [many blog posts](/announcements/2024/12/23/Piano-guitar-quality-efficiency) that describe how we are constantly refining our algorithms and models to deliver the best results."
 %}

 ## Audio to MIDI: Bridging Waveforms and Events

-Converting an entire song—whether **MP3** or WAV—into a sequence of **MIDI** events can feel like alchemy. **MIDI** is symbolic, telling your DAW which note to play, how loud, and for how long.
+Converting an entire song — whether **MP3** or WAV — into a sequence of **MIDI** events can feel like alchemy. **MIDI** is symbolic, telling your DAW which note to play, how loud, and for how long.
 Audio, on the other hand, is a continuous waveform.
 Bridging that gap requires intelligent signal processing combined with advanced AI.

 ### Our Method

 Inspired by **Spotify’s Basic Pitch** research, we’ve integrated an advanced transcription pipeline.
 Once a track is separated into stems, an AI model examines each part’s frequency and time signatures, matching them to the correct notes or drums in a **MIDI** format.
-While it’s not perfect—especially for complex or heavily layered music—it provides a huge head start over manual transcription.
+While it’s not perfect — especially for complex or heavily layered music — it provides a huge head start over manual transcription.

 {% include admonitions.html
     type="tip"